Got to Be Certain: Music video

+Critical reception

+When reviewing the new singles, Chris Twomey of Record Mirror predicted the commercial success of "Got to Be Certain", noting that "[Minogue's] song (for want of a more accurate term) proves that they're still churning'em out relentlessly down at the SAW factory".
+Richard Lowe of Smash Hits elected "Got to Be Certain" as the "single of the fortnight", and while acknowledging that the track, as every SAW single, would be very diversely appreciated among the people, deemed that the half of them "will consider the rather-goodness of the tune" and predicted its "quite right" success on the charts.
+In 2019, James Masterton wrote that "Got to Be Certain" was "a gentler and perhaps easier on the ear pop record" than "I Should Be So Lucky", although it remains most forgetten.
+In 2023, Robert Moran of Australian daily tabloid newspaper The Sydney Morning Herald ranked the song as Minogue's 53rd best song (out of 183), describing it "a swinging singalong track".

 Chart performance

 On 2 May 1988, "Got to Be Certain" was released in the United Kingdom.
 The song became Minogue's second top five hit when it debuted at number fifteen on the singles chart before climbing the chart in the weeks that followed, peaking at number two and remaining there for three weeks.
 It eventually sold 315,000 copies.
 Outside of the UK, the song was also widely successful.
-It reached number one in seven countries, including Finland and Israel.
 The single sold 17,227 copies in Sweden at the time.
 In New Zealand, it peaked at number two and stayed in the charts for 14 weeks, making it her most successful single in the country at that time.
 In Australia, "Got to Be Certain" was released on 7-inch and 12-inch vinyl on 20 June 1988, cassette single on 11 July 1988, and the remix 12" was released on 25 July 1988.
-It became the second single ever to debut on the Australian singles chart at number one, remaining in the top spot for four weeks from July 4, 1988 (ARIA).
+It became the second single ever to debut on the Australian singles chart at number one, remaining in the top spot for three weeks from July 4, 1988 (ARIA).

 Live performances

+"Got to Be Certain" was also performed at many of Minogue's concert tours, including the Enjoy Yourself Tour, Showgirl: The Greatest Hits Tour and The Homecoming Tour.
+The song was performed at her Anti Tour in 2012, at her Kiss Me Once Tour in 2014 and on Minogue's one-off show The Kylie Show.
 Minogue performed the song on her Aphrodite: Les Folies Tour.